galeone/galeone.github.io/_posts/2018-03-04-camera-calibration-guidelines.md

 2. **Pattern borders**: finding the inner corners of the chessboard requires to first identify the chessboard.
 The white margins around the chessboard allows the corner detection algorithm to work well and faster (intuitively: it's easier to find the chessboard and its corners when the chessboard itself is easily identifiable thanks to the white margins).
 A white margin as big as the chessboard side is usually OK.
 3. **Pattern manufacturing quality**: do not print the pattern at home.
 Seriously.
 Go to a professional print shop and ask them to create the pattern for you.
 They have the right software to create the chessboard with squares with the real desired square size with an extremely high accuracy.
 More than everything, they can print the pattern on a **white opaque, rigid and planar** material.
 Stress the print shop to print on some extremely rigid opaque white material.

 In short: choose a big pattern with a good number of inner corners and a reasonable thick white border.
 Do not print the pattern at home.
 Do not make it print on paper or any other material that's not rigid and opaque.

-{% include inarticlead.html %}

 ### Taking pictures